benschoob/video-downloader/README.md

 # ytdl

-A simple youtube video downloader with GUI and CLI options.\
+A simple youtube video downloader with GUI and CLI options.
+Implemented using the `pytube` library (https://pypi.org/project/pytube/)\
 THIS PROJECT IS UNDER DEVELOPMENT.
 The code here is not stable and probably doesn't work.

 ## Setup